-Disability Accommodations (L)
+Disability Accommodations - Law Students

 It is the policy and practice of the University of Missouri School of Law to comply with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act, and state and local requirements regarding students and applicants with disabilities.
-No individual shall be discriminated against by the University of Missouri School of Law because of a disability, nor shall any qualified individual with a disability be denied access to or participation in Law School services, programs, or activities because of the disability.
+No individual shall be discriminated against by the University of Missouri School of Law because of a disability, nor shall any qualified individual with a disability be denied access to or participation in Law School services, programs, or activities because of a disability.
 The School of Law is committed to providing reasonable accommodations for individuals with disabilities, though the School is not required to make accommodations that are unduly burdensome or that fundamentally alter the nature of the program.

-- The Associate Dean will then refer that student to the Office of Disability Services, located at S5Memorial Union.
+- The Associate Dean for Academic Affairs will then refer that student to the Disability Center, located at S5 Memorial Union.

 Academic Dismissal and Readmission